andrealoddo/MP-IDB-The-Malaria-Parasite-Image-Database-for-Image-Processing-and-Analysis/README.md

 MP-IDB is the public image dataset described in the following article: https://link.springer.com/chapter/10.1007/978-3-030-13835-6_7
 Authors: Andrea Loddo, Cecilia Di Ruberto, Michel Kocher, Guy Prod'Hom.

-NOTE: please indicate the following in case of use of this dataset in your own work:
+NOTE: please indicate the following in case of using this dataset in your own work:

 @InProceedings{10.1007/978-3-030-13835-6_7,
 author="Loddo, Andrea